 Hydraulic systems use hydraulic pressure from a pump connected to the helm to move hydraulic fluid through hoses, and then to move hydraulic cylinders connected to the engine's steering arm.
-A reservoir, either separate or integral to the pump, holds extra fluid and maintains a pressure head to prevent air from entering the system.
+A reservoir, either separate or integral to the pump, holds extra fluid and maintains a pressure head to presum and maintains a pressure head to prevent air from entering the system.